boudra/whistle/README.md

 defmodule MyAppWeb.Plug do
   use Plug.Builder

-  # Mount will render an initial HTML and then get updated when the Websocket connects
+  # Mount will render an initial HTML and then get dynamically updated when changes happen
   defp index_html(conn) do
     """
     <!DOCTYPE html>